arturograu/country_flags/README.md

 You can find all the supported countries list [here](https://www.iban.com/country-codes).

-You can find all the supported languages list [here](http://www.lingoes.net/en/translator/langcode.htm) (not all the langauge codes in the list are supported).
+You can find the supported languages list in www.lingoes.net/en/translator/langcode.htm (not all the langauge codes in the list are supported).

 ![Showcase](https://i.imgur.com/quh79th.gif)